 Pickles are incredibly versatile.
-Use them as a topping in homemade burgers, as an ingredient in cold beet soup or to make a tangy tartare sauce for your favourite fish & chips.
-We serve them as a crunch garnish on the side of just about everything, from grilled meats to fried eggs.
+Use them as a topping in homemade burgers, as an ingredient in cold beet soup or to make a tangy tartar sauce for your favourite fish & chips.
+We serve them as a crunchy garnish on the side of just about everything, from grilled meats to fried eggs.
 The acidic bite and salty taste mean that very little other seasoning is needed on the plate.

 The essential ingredients in this recipe are the cucumbers, water, vinegar & salt.
 Anything after that is a bonus and can be adjusted to suit your own taste.
 My mix gives a hint of garlic flavour without overpowering and the spices are fragrant but subtle.
 However, if you don’t like garlic just leave it out.
 If you don’t have this mix of spices just use whatever you have to hand.
 Mustard seeds would work well.
-Carraway seeds would traditionally be used in Lithuania instead of fennel – I just happened to have fennel in my pantry.
+Caraway seeds would traditionally be used in Lithuania instead of fennel – I just happened to have fennel in my pantry.
 Fresh dill is also a traditional ingredient in pickles, but I’m not a fan so I never use it.
-Add a few chili flakes if you like a touch of heat.
+Add a few chilli flakes if you like a touch of heat.
 My only advice would be to start with very small quantities of whatever spice you’re using – you can always add more in future batches if you like your results.

 500g small cucumbers (about 10 cucumbers, each about 4 in/7 cm in length)